disha-prashar/cs4474_goodreads/README.md

 ## Installation

 # Install npm and node.js
 In order to run this webapp, you must have Node.js and npm installed on your computer.
-The steps are provided at the following links for Windows and Mac:
+The steps are provided at the following links for Windows and Mac.

 On Windows, follow the instructions [here](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac#windows).
 On Mac, follow the instructions [here](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac#mac).

+Once those are installed, follow these steps in VSCode:

 ```bash
 # Clone the repository